Healthcare Administration

 Hospital Administrator

-Hospital administrators carry a lot of responsibility to make sure that a healthcare center runs smoothly, including managing budgets, ensuring compliance with applicable laws, and proposing new workflows.
+Hospital administrators carry a lot of responsibility to make sure that a healthcare center runs smoothly.
+Duties can include managing budgets, hiring staff, ensuring compliance with applicable laws, meeting with senior staff, proposing new workflows, and auditing efficiencies and quality of care.

 Medical and Health Services Manager – Health Administrator